Three roles. One thread.

 Tech Leaders Fellowship · PG Programme in AI & Leadership

 Selected as 1 of 60 young leaders from India on a $6,000 merit scholarship — a 6% selection rate.
-The fellowship is a multidisciplinary tech leadership development programme run in collaboration with the University of California, Berkeley and Purdue University.
-This is where AI stopped being abstract for me.
+Run in collaboration with UC Berkeley and Purdue.

 Ambedkar Institute of Technology